 - What are your areas of expertise or certifications?
 (Project management, Six Sigma, Scrum, Human Resources, ITIL, etc.)

-- What are your preferred work schedule?
+- What is your preferred work schedule?
 (Full-time, Part-time, Flexible hours, Remote work, Shift work)

 - What are your children's grade levels in this school?
 (Kindergarten, 1st grade, 2nd grade, 3rd grade, etc.)